radeonxray/Ufo-Assignment2/README.md

 ---

+* 5
+[Errorprone-report]

-* 5: [Errorprone-report] In 2 instances, the report also states similar to issue nr.
+In 2 instances, the report also states similar to issue nr.
 1, that
 >“DU - Anomaly: A recently defined variable is undefined.
 These anomalies may appear in >normal source text.”

 PMD is specifically stating that the splitString[] that we are using in conjunction with reading the users input, is “a recently defined variable, that is now undefined.”

 ---

+* 6
+[Errorprone-report]

-* 6: [Errorprone-report] in 4 instances, PMD is warning
+In 4 instances, PMD is warning
 > “Avoid using Literals  in Conditional Statements” This is due to us using literal variables, change/sets its content and performs different actions depending on the content of the string or int, or comparing to a literal or int variable.